In a world where a cup of tea goes alongside a quick scroll on Instagram, attention has become more than a frequently used noun.

 But, make sure that you only use these frameworks as prototypes.

-Be mindful of the individual constraints and challenges facing your social media growth, and personalise your plan as much as possible.
+Be mindful of the individual constraints and challenges facing your social media growth, and personalize your plan as much as possible.

 If you need a resource to help you set up a Google Analytics account, check out this official support page by Google.